-Students in the 30S course continue to develop their speaking fluency through a wide variety of small-group conversations, role-playing, presentations, and games.
-Students may create children's books, to be shared with Spanish elementary students in Winnipeg.
-Working in groups, students prepare and present at least one major video project.
+Students in the 30S course continue to develop their speaking fluency through a wide variety of smallgroup conversations, role-playing, presentations, and games.
+Students will create children's books to be shared with Spanish elementary students in Winnipeg.
+Students will explore a variety of topics, such as nature, travel in Latin America, and Latin music.
 There is more use of news sources which are intended for native speakers, so students are challenged to learn about current events while at the same time developing their listening skills.
-We also view the feature film "Diarios de motocicleta" (The Motorcycle
+We also view films and series from Spanish-speaking countries and delve into Latin American short stories.
+Students continue to review themes from Grades 9 and 10 and improve their abilities to describe events in the past and future tenses.